annotatedtmg/annotatedtmg/tmg/nfj.md

 Is a very pretty song \\
 But it's something I won't stand for

-And as the sun rises over Columbia \\
+And as the sun rises over Colombia \\
 I know we're done for

 When the holes started forming in the tent \\